Customer Service Escalations

 1. Customer asks to speak to the CEO, President, or Executive.

-2. Customer has already spoken to a Supervisor and requests to speak with someone above Tier 1.
+2. Customer has already spoken to a Supervisor and requests to speak with someone above the Leadership Desk.

 3. Customer is threatening Legal Action or to contact News Media.